Port of Tilbury: London Cruise Terminal

 One of the shipping lines using the docks was P&O. Tilbury became the only port in the PLA to serve ocean liners, when, in 1916, it opened berths specifically for the P&O within the dock complex.
 With the need for expanded facilities, a large new passenger landing stage was constructed in the Thames jointly by the PLA and the London Midland & Scottish Railway, with rail connections.
 It was opened in May 1930 by Ramsay MacDonald.

 Tilbury operated as London's passenger liner passenger terminal until the 1960s.
-For many people Tilbury was their point of emigration to Australia under an assisted passage scheme established and operated by the Australian Government.
-The Ten Pound Poms as they were known in Australia, embarked on to ships such as RMS Mooltan and set off for a new life.
-At the end of the Second World War displaced people from the Baltic Countries who were in camps in Germany began to arrive.
+For many people, Tilbury was their point of emigration to Australia under an assisted-passage scheme established and operated by the Australian Government.
+The Ten Pound Poms, as they were known in Australia, embarked on to ships such as RMS Mooltan and set off for a new life.
+At the end of the Second World War, displaced people from the Baltic countries who were in camps in Germany began to arrive.
 The first of these came to Tilbury in 1946.
 These were over 1000 Baltic women who were recruited under a British government scheme named Balt Cygnets.
-These women would work in hospitals and TB sanatoria.

-The ship on which they travelled-the Empire Halladale was used to transport British Military families from Tilbury in 1946 under Operation Union to Germany.
+These women would work in hospitals and tuberculosis sanatoria.
+The ship on which they travelled—the Empire Halladale—was used to transport British Military families from Tilbury in 1946 under Operation Union to Germany.
 They would join serving soldiers of the British Army of the Rhine.

-Tilbury was also a port of entry for many immigrants; among them being a large group of West Indians on in 1948.
+Tilbury was also a port of entry for many immigrants; among them was a large group of West Indians on in 1948.

 The passenger landing stage was reopened by the Port of Tilbury group, as the London Cruise Terminal in 1995.
-The historic passenger terminal building has been rebuilt and refurbished over the subsequent years and is now called the "London International Cruise Terminal".
+The historic passenger terminal building has been rebuilt and refurbished over the subsequent years and is now called the London International Cruise Terminal.
 The old station building (no longer served by a railway connection) has been refurbished to house a new luggage retrieval hall.